 NOTE 2 – It seems server CAL licenses are also included in most of the above subscriptions related to SCCM.
-No mention of SQL licenses when you have SQL enterprise version installed with SCCM.
+SQL licenses are not mentioned when you have the SQL enterprise version installed with SCCM.

 SCCM Intune Licensing Details

 You can get all the SCCM Intune licensing details in PPT, PDF, PNG, etc… format from GitHub.
-Excellent work is done by Aaron Dinnage!.
+Aaron Dinnage does excellent work!.
 You can check out his blog post here to get more details on Microsoft 365 licensing.

 Microsoft’s licensing terms for this product allow your use of SQL Server technology only to support SCCM components.
 SQL Server client access licenses are not required for that use.